SUBCHAPTER 05C ‑ GEOPHYSICAL EXPLORATION

 15A NCAC 05C .0103 CORRESPONDENCE

-Reports and correspondence by all parties in connection with these rules shall be addressed to "North Carolina Department of Environment, Health, and Natural Resources, Raleigh, N.C." unless from time to time parties subject to these rules shall be notified in writing by the department to direct communications to a specified division or a specified representative of the department.
+Reports and correspondence by all parties in connection with this Subchapter shall be addressed to "North Carolina Department of Environmental Quality, 1612 Mail Service Center, Raleigh, N.C.
+27699-1612" unless parties subject to this Subchapter shall be notified in writing by the Department to direct communications to a specified division or a specified representative of the Department.

 History Note: Authority G.S.
 113‑391;